Fuxino/project-euler-solutions/README.md

 # Notes
 - Solutions for problems 82 and 145 in Python are really slow.
 - Solutions for problems 84, 85, 86, 87, 89, 92, 95, 96, 97.
 99, 102, 112, 124 and 357 have been implemented in C but not in Python.
+- Solutions for problems 88, 90 and 91 have been implemented in Python but not in C.